vincenzo2202/Backend_tatto-studio_API_DB/README.md

                 "date":"2023-12-05"
             }
         ```
-         - Auth: `Introduce el token para validar la cita`
+         - Auth: `Enter the token to validate the appointment.`

 </details>